Guile (Street Fighter): Live-action

+Animation

 Guile is one of the main characters in the 1994 anime film Street Fighter II: The Animated Movie, where he is voiced by Masane Tsukayama in the Japanese original and by Kirk Thornton (credited as Donald Lee) in the English dub.
-Guile, serving as a jet fighter pilot and ranked as a Major (O-4) in the U.S. Air Force, is assigned to work together with Chun-Li in order to take down Bison, whose organization Shadaloo (Shadowlaw in the English dub) has been kidnapping several martial artists and brainwashing them to do his evil bidding.
-Guile is at first far from happy to work with another person on the case, claiming loudly that "Bison's ass is mine", but a "special" friendship builds up between him and the Interpol agent.
-The film follows Guile's plot from the video game in Guile tracking down Bison to avenge Charlie's death, and his vendetta is amplified when Chun-Li is hospitalized by Vega on Bison's orders (though Chun-Li manages to defeat Vega first).
-Near the end of the film, Guile manages to track Ryu down but is followed by Bison and a brainwashed Ken.
-Guile engages Bison in combat but is outmatched by the crime lord's overwhelming speed and only manages to damage his cape with a Sonic Boom.
-Bison then finishes the fight by blasting Guile down a chasm.
+Guile, serving as a jet fighter pilot and ranked as a Captain (O-3) in the U.S. Near the end of the film, Guile manages to track Ryu down but is followed by Bison and a brainwashed Ken.
+Guile engages Bison who finishes the fight by blasting Guile down a chasm.
 Guile survives this, although exhausted and bloodied, and when Bison finds Guile, he decides to spare him as an insult, and leaves.
 Guile is rescued along with Balrog by E. Honda.
 In his final scene, Guile, fully recovered, is moved to tears when informed that Chun-Li survived Vega's attack.

-Based loosely on the storyline of the 1994 film while combining elements from Street Fighter II, Guile serves as the main protagonist of the Street Fighter animated series, and is depicted as the leader of an organization of Street Fighters consisting of himself, Chun-Li, Blanka, Ryu, Ken, T. Hawk, Cammy, Dee Jay, Fei Long and Dhalsim.
+Based loosely on the storyline of the 1994 film while combining elements from Street Fighter II, Guile serves as the main protagonist of the Street Fighter animated series, and is depicted as the leader of an organization of Street Fighters consisting of himself and fellow fighters.
 Bison has survived his battle with Guile following the events of the film, and Guile's sole goal is to destroy Bison once and for all.
-The cartoon ran for two seasons (October 21, 1995 – May 14, 1997) with a total of 26 episodes.